cryptax/techweb/tools.md

 - Knife tool in edit mode: K
 - Make a selection bigger: **Ctrl +** this increases the size of the selection one step.
 Opposite: Ctrl -

+Sculpt Mode :

+- Shift R to see the size to remesh.
+Then Button Remesh, set the size and Remesh (Ctrl R).
+- Alt Q to switch between objects

 Material:

 - Copy material: Shift Left click objects, and the last one with the material to copy, then Ctrl L to copy its material